 The preceding packet is from an SSH connection to an instance from a laptop connected to a corporate VPN.
 The local network the laptop uses for its internet connection has an MTU of 1500 bytes.
 The VPN tunnel enforces an MTU of 1300 bytes.
 Then when the SSH connection is attempted, TCP (running inside the IP connection) tells the Oracle Cloud Infrastructure instance that it supports TCP segments that are less than or equal to 1260 bytes.
 With a corporate VPN connection, the laptop connected to the VPN typically has the smallest MTU and MSS compared to anything it's communicating with across the internet.

 A more complex case is when the two hosts have a larger MTU than some network link between them that is not directly connected to either of them.
 The following diagram illustrates an example.

-In this example, there are two servers, each directly connected to its own routed network that supports a 9000-byte MTU.
+The example shows two servers, each directly connected to its own routed network that supports a 9000-byte MTU.
 The servers are in different data centers.
 Each data center is connected to the internet, which supports a 1500-byte MTU.
-There is an IPSec VPN tunnel between the two data centers.
+An IPSec VPN tunnel connects the two data centers.
 That tunnel crosses the internet, so the inside of the tunnel has a smaller MTU than the internet.
 In this diagram, the MTU is 1380 bytes.